 The Gasparilla Invasion is the biggest outdoor festival in Tampa every year and is a citywide celebration bringing out Tampa's best to party in the streets and watch the famous Gasparilla parade.
 If you've been, you know; the event can be quite an awesome time, but Gasparilla parking can be a real pain if you go in not knowing what to expect.
-Luckily we're here with a few tips for parking at Gasparilla when it goes down on Saturday, January 19th (Children's Parade) and the 26th (Invasion).
+Luckily, we're here with a few tips for parking at Gasparilla when it goes down on Saturday, January 18th (Children's Parade) and the 25th (Invasion).

 If you want a safe, hassle-free option parking for Gasparilla, park at the Centro Ybor Parking Garage or the Palm Avenue Garage in Ybor City, and take the TECO Line Streetcar into Downtown Tampa.
 Parking at either of these garages is inexpensive for the first three hours, and only slightly more if you go over.
 The streetcar is free and will take you all throughout Downtown, Ybor, and Channelside if you want to party in any of these great nightlife districts after the Gasparilla festivities are over.

 Also, check the Tampa Reddit page and search for parking for Gasparilla, as many businesses along the route pre-sell parking spaces for around $30 space.
 There aren't any posted yet, but they'll be coming soon.
-Also, Rodeph Shalom pre-sells parking spaces, but they only have space left for the Children's Parade.
-A company rented their parking lot for the day of the invasion.
 Check the websites for all businesses with a parking lot, you will find many pre-selling spaces.
 Try Oracle Insurance Group across from Datz or Flying Fish Bikes on MacDill as well.

 With transportation options like the FREE Downtowner E-car service and the Pirate Water Taxi, moving around Downtown before, during and after the parade has become easier.
 Consider parking out of the area where you can park on the street, WaterWorks Park as an example, and take the Water Taxi downtown.